intltechventures/Tips/Tips.GPG.md

 - Import the key
   + ```gpg --import <KEYS file>```
 - Verify
   + ```gpg --verify <installation file.asc> <installation file>```

-- The crucial step to validation is to confirm the key fingerprint of the public key:L
+- The crucial step to validation is to confirm the key fingerprint of the public key:
   + ```gpg --fingerprint <public key>```
     * Example: ```gpg --fingerprint DE885DD3```